FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Introduction

 \section{Introduction}

-Moiré patterns are commonly observed in images, which are taken by ordinary digital cameras, capturing a screen of a digital display device.
+Moiré patterns are commonly observed in visual contents, which are taken by ordinary digital cameras, capturing a screen of a digital display device.
 This is mainly due to frequency aliasing -- an interference between overlapping grid patterns, such as camera sensor grid and display pixel grid or textures on clothes.
-Such interference depends on the degree of overlap, resulting in diverse and complex patterns, including stripes, curves, and ripples, which are analytically infeasible (see Figure~\ref{fig:figure_input}).
-They also significantly degrade the visual quality of images, often causing severe color distortions of the original content.
-This makes it challenging to remove such moiré patterns and restore the original image.
+Such interference depends on the degree of overlap, resulting in diverse and complex patterns, including stripes, curves, and ripples, which are analytically infeasible (see Fig.~\ref{fig:figure_input}).
+They also significantly degrade the visual quality of images and videos, often causing severe color distortions of the original content.
+This makes it challenging to remove such moiré patterns and restore the original content.

 Learning-based approaches have been introduced to train a model to filter out visual artifacts and restore the original contents automatically.
-Recently, ConvNet-based hierarchical architectures have been explored to remove various sizes of moiré patterns~\cite{sun2018moire,zheng2021learn, zheng2020image, yu2022towards}.
-However, their performance depends on their receptive fields, often failing to remove large-scale artifacts.
+Recently, ConvNet-based hierarchical architectures have been explored to remove various sizes of moiré patterns in only spatial domain~\citep{sun2018moire, He_2019_ICCV, yu2022towards}.
+However, these approaches still suffer from the elimination of the large-scale moiré pattern and the recovery of color distortion.

-To address these issues, recent works~\cite{liu2020wavelet, zheng2021learn, zheng2020image} suggest that co-learning in the frequency domain is useful to deal with various sizes of moiré patterns.
-However, a frequency spectrum of the moiré pattern is often intermingled with those of the original contents.
+An alternative branch of research for demoiré focuses on leveraging frequency priors, such as the discrete wavelet domain~(DWT) or discrete Fourier transform~(DFT).
+Recent works~\citep{liu2020wavelet, zheng2021learn, zheng2020image} that address artifacts across a wide range of frequencies caused by interference suggest that co-learning in the frequency domain is useful for handling moiré patterns of various sizes and shapes.
+However, a frequency spectrum of the moiré pattern is often intermingled with the original contents.
 Moreover, the camera's Bayer filter mosaic is imbalanced over the RGB channel, producing different intensities of moiré patterns.
+Due to the intrinsic complexities of moiré patterns, a naive approach incorporating frequency domain into the conventional network is insufficient to completely separate the desired degraded frequency signal.

 To address this issue, we advocate for leveraging amplitude and phase components separately.
-In our experiment (see Figure~\ref{fig:figure_freq}), color distortion or degradation is often caused by the signal's amplitude component, while moiré patterns remain in the phase component.
+In our experiment (see Fig.~\ref{fig:figure_freq}), color distortion or degradation is often caused by the signal's amplitude component, while moiré patterns remain in the phase component.
 Thus, instead of directly utilizing frequency components as done in conventional approaches, encoding these components in a separate branch will accelerate the learning procedure.

 Thus, we propose a novel module called Frequency Selection Fusion (FSF), which first transforms the spatial information into the frequency domain spectrum using Fast Fourier Transform (FFT).
 Its amplitude and phase components are extracted and encoded separately.
 We further apply a selective fusion strategy to merge both components.
 Moreover, to maximize the representation power in the spatial domain, we adopt multi-scale architecture to improve restoring fine-grained details in the spatial domain.